-

 About

-He is tenure track faculty and coordinator for the applied photography certificate program at Santa Rosa Junior College in California.
+Simko is tenure track faculty and coordinator for the Applied Photography certificate program at Santa Rosa Junior College in California.
 He is chair of the Society for Photography Education Pride Caucus, which serves emerging and established photographers nationwide.
-Nick holds an MFA in photography from the University of New Mexico and a BFA in art history, theory, and criticism with a concentration in curatorial studies from the Maryland Institute College of Art.
+He holds an MFA in photography from the University of New Mexico and a BFA in art history, theory, and criticism with a concentration in curatorial studies from the Maryland Institute College of Art.